michaeluno/admin-page-framework/readme.txt

 = 3.7.12 =
 - Added the `load()` method to the admin page factory class which gets called when one of the added admin pages starts loading.
+- Tweaked the style of page meta boxes.

 = 3.7.11 - 2016/01/15 =
 - Fixed a bug that the default plugin action link were doubled when setting a custom label.